Are you wanting to wear your baby but are scared by horror stories of baby hip dysplasia?

 - Finally, if your baby has a predisposition to this condition, either from genetics or an in-utero position, talk to your doctor to see if triple diapering would be a good idea.
-Using this method involves simultaneously wearing multiple diapers on your baby to keep their hips in a frog-like position.
-You could also roll up cloth diapers between the baby’s legs to keep the hips at an optimal position.
+This method involves your baby wearing multiple diapers simultaneously to keep their hips in a frog-like position.
+You could also roll up cloth diapers between your baby’s legs to keep the hips at an optimal position.

 What Signs Should I Watch For?

 It is important to recognize the signs of hip dysplasia and catch them early.
-This allows treatment to begin right away and your baby can get the care they need.
+This allows treatment to begin right away so your baby can get the necessary care.
 Here are five things to look for.

 When you lay your baby on their stomach, do you notice that one buttock crease is higher than the other?
 This might be a sign of this condition.
 Usually, an x-ray or ultrasound can diagnose it.

 2. Limited Range of Motion

-Hips that snap can be a normal occurrence in babies, but clicking hips can often be a sign of infant hip dysplasia.
-An x-ray or ultrasound will confirm the diagnosis.
+Hips that snap can be a regular occurrence in babies, but clicking hips can often signify infant hip dysplasia.
+An X-ray or ultrasound will confirm the diagnosis.

 5. Swaying Back

-A swaying back exaggerated limp or having one leg longer than the other could all be signs of this problem.
-An exaggerated limp would signal the condition in just one hip joint, whereas swaying back and limping together can be a sign both hips are affected.
+A swaying back, exaggerated limp, or having one leg longer than the other could all be signs of hip dysplasia.
+An exaggerated limp would signal the condition in just one hip joint, whereas swaying back and limping together can signify both hips are affected.

-If your baby does develop this issue, don’t be discouraged.
+If your baby develops hip dysplasia, don’t be discouraged.
 Sometimes it can happen, even if you have done everything right, and no one fully understands why.
 Thankfully, there are several treatment options available.

 Treatments might differ based on your baby’s age, activity level, or the severity of the condition.
 Below we will discuss treatment options based on age and how these treatments work.

 Newborn to Six Months

-Once the hip joints are stable, babies will wean off of the device, first wearing it part time and then only at night before finally stopping entirely.
+Once the hip joints are stable, babies will wean off the device, first wearing it part-time, then only at night, then stopping entirely.